barrycarey/Plex-Data-Collector-For-InfluxDB/README.md

 This is a tool for collecting some basic info about your Plex server and sending it to InfluxDB.
 This is ideal for displaying Plex specific information in a tool such as Grafana.

+**Usage**

+Enter your desired information in config.ini and run plexcollector.py

 ## Configuration within config.ini

 #### GENERAL